How we started

 In July 2005, a panel at the OpenTech annual conference asked: where is the UK’s version of the Electronic Frontier Foundation?
 The EFF has campaigned successfully for digital rights in the USA since the early 1990s, defending privacy, fair use in copyright, and free speech online.
 In the UK, ID cards, European software patent proposals, and intrusive, unbalanced legislation on the interception of communications, encryption, and surveillance, had left their mark.
 The audience at OpenTech felt that that politicians really needed to hear from people like the EFF based in the UK.
 Digital activists felt the need for a strong, UK-based campaigning organization.

 After the conference, Danny O’Brien, then the EFF's activist coordinator, set up a pledge on Pledgebank asking for 1,000 people to fund a new ‘Open Rights Group’ by pledging donations of £5 a month.
 The idea was to secure enough funding to pay for a couple of members of staff.
 Around 600 signed up, and ORG was born at the end of 2005.

 Small, regular donations from people like you have sustained ORG for over six years.
-Today, nearly 1400 people support us in this way.
+Today, over 3,000 people support us in this way.
 This core support has enabled us to successfully apply for funding from foundations because they can see that we are here for the long term.
-As a result, we’ve grown from two staff to six.
+As a result, we’ve grown from two staff to nine.

 Our first campaigns